My oath - new generation of Hong Kong lawmakers defies Beijing

 Senior officials and judges have warned privately that they fear Beijing may push legal changes on Hong Kong to effectively outlaw discussions of independence or self determination.

-But debates of the issue in the legislature might be unavoidable, a pro-Beijing legislator said.
+But debate of the issue in the legislature might be unavoidable, a pro-Beijing legislator said.

 “We cannot disallow discussion of certain topics that are already widely discussed in society," said Starry Lee, leader of the largest pro-Beijing political party.